catalinred/catalinred.github.com/_posts/2014-02-01-moving-from-wordpress-to-jekyll.markdown

 Once I've set up existwp, I just ran `exitwp.py` and voila, all my posts were in Markdown format.
 Everthing went just fine, just some minor content adjustments were made for the resulted files.

 ### Custom meta description
 For SEO purposes, it's recommended to have custom descriptions for each of your pages, that's why I used the Yoast plugin on WordPress.
 When migrating, unfortunatelly you kinda lose every custom meta description field you filled in.
-Unless you want the lazy aproach - setting a single description for all your pages within `_config.yml` - you may need a coffee and some extra patience to fill meta descriptions for *each* of your markdown pages.
+Unless you want the lazy approach - setting a single description for all your pages within `_config.yml` - you may need a coffee and some extra patience to fill meta descriptions for *each* of your markdown pages.

 ### Post excerpt
 One of the things I cared about was to keep the existing content excerpt format for the index page posts.
 Thanks to the exitwp export tool, all my resulted Markdown posts kept the `<!-- more -->` code.
 Having this breakpoint code already, I just needed to specify it as the `excerpt` in the `_config.yml`.